Ryael/paradise-lost/README.md

   1. As an unregistered user, I want to quickly understand the purpose of this website so that I can see if I want to continue spending my time on this website and register.

-  2. As an unregistered user, I want to easily navigate the menu without getting lost so that I know this website is worth my time and won't lead to any frustrations.
+  2. As an unregistered user, I want to easily navigate the menu without getting lost by seeing the uniformity of each page so that I know this website is worth my time and won't lead to any frustrations.

   3. As an unregistered user, I want to quickly and easily learn more about the website and its purpose if I am unable to infer its purpose from the visuals and text alone, so that I can decide if registering for this website would be beneficial to me.